Is a Japan Rail Pass Worth It? (2025 Update After Cost Increase)

 Is a Japan Rail Pass Worth it?

-On all our previous trips to Japan, we found a JR Pass saved us hundreds of dollars and made travel much easier.
+On our earliest trips to Japan, we found a JR Pass saved us hundreds of dollars and made travel much easier.

 While that has changed with the price increase, it’s still worth considering a rail pass if you are doing a lot of travel.